zlogic/mendix-docs/content/en/docs/refguide/modeling/integration/rest-services/consumed-rest-services/consumed-rest-services-beta.md

 1. Click **Create Entity** > **OK**.
 2. To view the entity in your domain model, click **Show**.

 You can also choose to flatten and simplify the structure of your response.
-Enable this feature by clicking **Flatten and simplify structure**.
+Enable this feature by selecting **Flatten and simplify structure**.
 This gives you an easy structure to model with within Studio Pro, removes empty entities, and merges one-to-one relations between a parent and child.

 ### Using a REST Request in a Microflow {#add-entity-to-microflow}